$\text{F-manifolds}$, F$_\text{man}$-algebras and $\text{Poisson-algebra}$ Distributions: F--Lie groups

 \end{theorem}

 \begin{rem}

-Theorem \ref{curvaturethm} demonstrates that the curvature tensor $R$ of the canonical F--connection $\nabla$ splits into two geometrically distinct contributions, which are expressed solely in terms of the Lie algebra $\mathfrak{g}$ and the Leibnizator.
+Theorem \ref{curvaturethm} demonstrates that the curvature tensor $R$ of the canonical F--connection $\nabla$ splits into two geometrically distinct contributions, which are expressed solely in terms of the Lie bracket and the Leibnizator.

-\begin{enumerate}[(i)] \item The first term, $ -\tfrac14 [[u,v],w] $, depends only on the Lie bracket $[\,,\,]$ of $\mathfrak g$.
+\begin{enumerate}[(i)] \item The first term, $ -\tfrac14 [[u^+,v^+],w^+] $, depends only on the Lie bracket $[\,,\,]$.
 This term is precisely the curvature of the canonical torsion--free Cartan connection on the Lie group $G$.
 Hence, it represents the intrinsic curvature associated solely with the underlying Lie group structure of $G$.

-\item The remaining term, $ \tfrac12\big(L(u,v,w)-L(v,u,w)\big) $, arises entirely from the Leibnizator $L$.
+\item The remaining term, $ \tfrac12\big(L(u^+,v^+,w)-L(v^+,u^+,w^+)\big) $, arises entirely from the Leibnizator $L$.
 This part measures the deviation from the condition that the Lie bracket acts as a derivation of the F$_{\text{man}}$--product $\circ$.
-Geometrically, this contribution quantifies how the symmetric tensor $S(X, Y) = X \circ Y$ (which defines the F$_{\text{man}}$-algebra and is external to the standard Lie group structure) bends or distorts the connection $\nabla$. \end{enumerate} \end{rem}
+Geometrically, this contribution quantifies how the symmetric tensor $S(u^+, v^+) = u^+ \circ v^+$ (which defines the F$_{\text{man}}$--algebra and is external to the standard Lie group structure) bends or distorts the connection $\nabla$. \end{enumerate} \end{rem}

 \begin{rem} The analysis of the curvature formula provided in Theorem \ref{curvaturethm} leads to two important special cases by examining the contributions from the Lie bracket and the Leibnizator. \begin{enumerate}[(i)] \item If the Leibnizator vanishes identically, $L \equiv 0$, then the F$_{\text{man}}$--algebra structure reduces to a Poisson algebra structure.
 In this case, the curvature simplifies to: